akvaplan-niva/polarfront/readme.md

 # PolarFront data management

-`PolarFront` is a [Research Council of Norway](https://www.forskningsradet.no/en/) open science project, led by [Akvaplan-niva](https://www.akvaplan.niva.no/).
+`PolarFront`\* is a [Research Council of Norway](https://www.forskningsradet.no/en/) open science project, led by [Akvaplan-niva](https://www.akvaplan.niva.no/).

-Project name: _Polar Front ecosystem studies using novel autonomous technologies: Knowledge for environmental management and assessing ecological risk_.
+\*: _Polar Front ecosystem studies using novel autonomous technologies: Knowledge for environmental management and assessing ecological risk_.

 Project period: 2021-2024